The concept of process capability pertains only to processes that are in statistical control. There are two types of data being analyzed:

 The formula for Cpk and Ppk is used with potentially bilateral tolerances (where a LSL and USL are provided).
 If only one specification is provided (unilateral) then the value used for Cpk and Ppk is provided by the calculation that involves the specification limit provided.

 Pp and Ppk are rarely used compared to Cp and Cpk.
 They should only be used as relative comparisons to their counterparts.
 Capability indices, Cp and Cpk, should be compared to one another to assess the differences over a period of time.
 The goal is to have a high Cp, and get the process centered so the Cpk increases and approaches Cp.
 The same applies for Pp and Ppk.

 Cpk and Ppk account for centering of the process among the midpoint of the specifications.
 However, this performance index may not be optimal if the customer wants another point as the target other than the midpoint.
 The calculation of Cpm accounts for the addition of a target value.

 Decide on the characteristic being assessed or measured.
-Such as length, time, radius, ohms, hertz, thickness, hardness, tensile strength, weight, or distance.
+Such as length, time, radius, ohms, hertz, watts, volts, thickness, hardness, tensile strength, weight, or distance.

-Validate the specification limits and possibly a target value provided by customer.
+Validate the specification limits (LSL and USL) and possibly a target value provided by customer.

 Collect and record the data in order at even intervals in the Data Collection Plan.
-If you are taking multiple readings in a group then you have subgroups and will need to get the same amount of readings at each group.
+If you are taking multiple readings in a group, then you have subgroups and will need to get the same number of readings at each group.
 If you have a destructive test such as tensile testing, then you will get one reading per part and the subgroup size is one.